oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 **IMPORTANT** This article is still a draft.
 It is not completed and the information it contains may be wrong.
 Please be patient.

-Mass assigment security has recently been the focus of a debut in the Ruby community after a fellow hacker demostrated that lots of apps suffer from bad defaults when protecting model attributes.
+Mass assigment security has recently been the focus of a debate in the Ruby community after a fellow hacker demostrated that lots of apps suffer from bad defaults when protecting model attributes.